-Escape The Pandemic: Summer Camps Offer COVID-19-Free Bubbles This Fall
+Class Without Coronavirus: Students Take Schoolwork To Sleepaway Camp

 As millions of students return to virtual classes at their dining room tables, some parents who are also trying to work from home have decided to ship their kids off to camp.

-This might seem crazy given reports that some sleepover camps that tried to open this summer turned in to coronavirus hot spots.
-At one camp in Georgia, hundreds of campers ended up getting infected with COVID-19.
+This might seem crazy given reports that some sleepover camps that tried to open this summer turned into coronavirus hot spots.
+At one camp in Georgia, hundreds of campers ended up getting infected with the coronavirus.
 In fact, most sleepover camps in the U.S. didn't open at all due to concerns about spreading the virus among kids crammed into bunks and sharing communal toilets.

 But some others that managed to successfully keep the virus at bay this summer are now offering a refuge from the virus — to those who can afford it — where students can live and attend classes remotely.